DinoVukelic/New-Graph-for-Data-Extraction/README.md

             '---------------------------------------------
             ' 5) Calculate and write min/max times in "mm:ss"
             '---------------------------------------------
+            Dim idx As Long
+            Dim minTotalSec As Long, maxTotalSec As Long Dim minMinutes As Long, minSeconds As Long Dim maxMinutes As Long, maxSeconds As Long Dim categoryNameForReport As String

             For Each category In machineCategories.Keys
                 If machineTimes(category).Count > 0 Then
                     minTime = 999999    ' Initialize to a very high number maxTime = 0

                     ' Find min and max times
-                    Dim idx As Long
                     For idx = 1 To machineTimes(category).Count
-                        On Error Resume Next
-                        numericTime = CDbl(machineTimes(category).Item(idx))  ' Explicitly convert to Double
-                        If Err.Number = 0 Then
+                        ' Each item should be a Double (thanks to SafeParseTime) numericTime = CDbl(machineTimes(category).Item(idx))

-                            If numericTime < minTime Then minTime = numericTime If numericTime > maxTime Then maxTime = numericTime End If
+                        If numericTime < minTime Then minTime = numericTime If numericTime > maxTime Then maxTime = numericTime Next idx
-                        On Error GoTo 0
-                    Next idx

-                    '-------------------------------------------------
                     ' Convert fraction-of-day to total minutes/seconds
-                    '-------------------------------------------------
-                    Dim minTotalSec As Long, maxTotalSec As Long Dim minMinutes As Long, minSeconds As Long Dim maxMinutes As Long, maxSeconds As Long

-                    On Error Resume Next
                     minTotalSec = CLng(minTime * 86400)
-                    If Err.Number <> 0 Then
-                        minTotalSec = 0
-                        Err.Clear
-                    End If

                     maxTotalSec = CLng(maxTime * 86400)
-                    If Err.Number <> 0 Then
-                        maxTotalSec = 0
-                        Err.Clear
-                    End If
-                    On Error GoTo 0

-                    minMinutes = minTotalSec \ 60       ' integer division
+                    minMinutes = minTotalSec \ 60
                     minSeconds = minTotalSec Mod 60
                     maxMinutes = maxTotalSec \ 60
                     maxSeconds = maxTotalSec Mod 60

-                    ' Decide how to label the category in column A Dim categoryNameForReport As String
+                    ' Label for the report
                     If category = "VIRTPPC" Then
                         categoryNameForReport = "Citrix - VIRTPPC"
                     Else
                         categoryNameForReport = category
                     End If

+                    ' Write to the report sheet
-                    ' Write "mm:ss" format with total minutes With reportWs
+                    With reportWs
                         .Cells(reportRow, 1).Value = categoryNameForReport
                         .Cells(reportRow, 2).Value = CStr(minMinutes) & ":" & Format(minSeconds, "00")